-The 2018 season was full of successful and engaging re-enactment groups at weekends who delighted the public and raised the attendance figures.
-Evening events have been trialled including various film nights in August including Gladiator in a rainstorm and the Handelbards, travelling players, who performed Shakespeare to an appreciative audience in June.
-The Museums at Night evening in May was disappointing with visitor numbers being only half those of 2017.
-Halloween visitors in 2018 continued to be around 2000 with pre- booked tickets sold, thus securing the income in advance of the night.
+The 2019 season was full of successful and engaging re-enactment groups at weekends who delighted the public and raised the attendance figures.
+Halloween visitors in 2019 continued to be around 2,000 with pre- booked tickets sold, thus securing the income in advance of the night.